emushtaq/geekyBash/README.md

 - Weather

-A simple wrapper which picks the city argument and passes it to the super cool wttr API.
+A simple wrapper which picks the city argument and passes it to the super cool wttr API (which internally pokes the WorldWeatherOnline API).

 ```
 weather() {